 Craig Donohue - Orthopaedic Surgeon

-My name is Craig Thomas Donohue.
-I am a Melbourne trained orthopaedic surgeon.
-I specialise in hip and knee reconstructive surgery.
-I studied Medicine at the University of Melbourne.
-I was granted my FRACS from the Royal Australasian College of Surgeons in 2006.
-This training was in orthopaedic surgery.
-I spent 4 years as an advanced orthopaedic trainee in Victoria.
+Mr Craig Donohue is a Melbourne trained Orthopaedic Surgeon.
+He specialises in knee, hip and trauma surgery.
+He studied Medicine at the University of Melbourne.
+He was granted FRACS from the Royal Australasian College of Surgeons in 2006.
+He is a Fellow of the Australian Orthopaedic Association (F.A.Orth.A).

-In 2006 my family and I moved to Cambridge in England, where I spent 12 months as the Hip and Knee Fellow at Addenbrookes Hospital in Cambridge.
-This exposed me to a wide range of hip and knee surgery, often quite complex.
-I gained more experience in the treatment of knee injuries involving knee arthroscopy and knee reconstruction.
+In 2006 Mr Donohue moved to England, where he spent 12 months as the Hip and Knee Fellow at Addenbrookes Hospital in Cambridge.
+This exposed him to a wide range of hip and knee surgery, often quite complex.
+He gained more experience in the treatment of knee injuries involving knee arthroscopy and knee reconstruction.
 He returned home to Melbourne in 2007 and joined Knox Orthopaedic Group.